Scratchpad snags $13M Series A to simplify Salesforce data entry – TechCrunch

-Scratchpad is an early stage startup that wants to make it easier for sales people to get information into Salesforce by placing a notation layer on top of it.
+Scratchpad is an early-stage startup that wants to make it easier for sales people to get information into Salesforce by placing a notation layer on top of it.
 Today, it announced a $13 million Series A led by Craft Ventures with participation from Accel.

-The company has now raised a total of $16.6 million including the $3.6 million seed round we covered in October.
+The company has now raised a total of $16.6 million, including the $3.6 million seed round we covered in October.
 Co-founder and CEO Pouyan Salehi says that he wasn’t really looking to add capital, but the investors understood his vision and the money will help accelerate the product roadmap.

 “To be honest, it actually wasn’t on our radar to raise again so soon after we raised what I consider a substantial seed.
 We had plenty of runway, but we started to see a lot of bottom-up user growth, this bottom-up motion just really started to take hold,” Salehi told me.